kevmyung/contextual-retrieval-bedrock/USAGE.md

 ## Bedrock Configuration

-1. In the browser, click on 'Bedrock Settings' in the Model Settings tab.
+1. In the browser, click 'Bedrock Settings.'
 2. Select the Bedrock region.
 3. Choose the chat model and embedding model.
 4. Adjust Temperature and Top-P to control answer patterns.

 ## Document Preprocessing

-1. Click 'Upload and Process File' in the Pre-processing tab.
+1. Click 'Upload & Process File.'
 2. Upload a PDF document (start with shorter documents, <10 pages).
 3. Specify an index name for storing processed data.
 4. Select preprocessing options: